charlie-hughes/Nyx/README.md

 # Nyx
-Nyx is a 2D renderer that i am working on.
+Nyx is a rendering / game engine that i am currently working on.

+# Features
+I am working on 2d rendering at the moment but may implement 3d rendering in the future